Janet Gaynor: Car wreck and eventual death

 As a result of her injuries, Gaynor was hospitalized for four months and underwent two surgeries to repair a perforated bladder and internal bleeding.
 She recovered sufficiently to return to her home in Desert Hot Springs, but continued to experience health issues due to the injuries and required frequent hospitalizations.
 Shortly before her death, she was hospitalized for pneumonia and other ailments.
 On September 14, 1984, Gaynor died at Desert Hospital in Palm Springs at the age of 77.
 Her doctor, Bart Apfelbaum, attributed her death to the 1982 car wreck and stated that Gaynor "never recovered" from her injuries.
+In September 1984, these injuries were officially ruled to have caused her death.

 Gaynor is buried at Hollywood Forever Cemetery next to her second husband, Adrian.
 Her headstone reads "Janet Gaynor Gregory", her legal name after her marriage to her third husband, producer and director Paul Gregory.

 Honors

+In 1929, at 23 years old, Gaynor won the first Academy Award for Best Actress.

 For her contribution to the motion picture industry, Gaynor has a star on the Hollywood Walk of Fame at 6284 Hollywood Blvd.

 On March 1, 1978, Howard W. Koch, then the president of the Academy of Motion Picture Arts and Sciences, presented Gaynor with a citation for her "truly immeasurable contribution to the art of motion pictures".

 In 1979, Gaynor was awarded the Order of the Southern Cross for her cultural contributions to Brazil.